Jamie95187/BankTechTest/README.md

 As a user,
 so that I can be sulk at my food expenditure
 I would like to see a number of my most recent transactions

-As a user,
-so that I won't have troubles with my finances
-I would like to be stopped from going into an overdraft
 ```

 ## Specification